Eloise-es/java-foundations-exam-prep/2-Basic-Java-Elements/notes.md

 `throws`, `catch` and `throw` - perform exception handling

-These are the only keywords included in the exam.
+These are the only keywords included in the exam

-## Comments

 ## Importing packages